The Rosary in a Year (with Fr. Mark-Mary Ames)

 Pray the Rosary Like Never Before

-We found 6 episodes of The Rosary in a Year (with Fr.
-Mark-Mary Ames) with the tag “hope”.
+Displaying items 1-10 of 21 in total of The Rosary in a Year (with Fr.
+Mark-Mary Ames) with the tag "hope".

 -

-Day 45: He Parted from Them
+Day 45: He Parted from Them (2026)

-February 14th, 2025 | 9 mins 33 secs
+February 14th, 2026 | 9 mins 33 secs

 ascension, destination, destiny, future, glorified reality, glorious, glorious mysteries, heaven, historical context, hope, human nature, humanity, old testament, pope benedict xvi, reality, riy, rosary, rosary in a year, rosary-in-a-year, space